On-Campus and Online Learning in Regent's Fall 2022 Term

-Will Regent be returning to campus in the fall?
+Will Regent be on campus in the fall?

 Yes!
-We are delighted to welcome our community back to campus for the Fall 2021 Term.
-As British Columbia's COVID-19 guidelines relax, we are committed to rebuilding the in-person teaching and learning experience that is so much a part of Regent’s transformative mission, ethos, and identity.
+We are delighted to continue offering on campus courses for the Fall 2022 Term.
+As British Columbia's COVID-19 guidelines have relaxed, we are continuing to rebuild the in-person teaching and learning experience that is so much a part of Regent’s transformative mission, ethos, and identity.

 To ensure the safety of our community, Regent will continue to follow guidelines issued by the Provincial Health Officer, and we encourage members of our community to be vaccinated.